wchch1010/caffe-cvmlp-polsar/README.md

-# caffe-cvmlp-polsar Caffe complex valued neural network for classification of PolSAR images
+# Under DEV :  caffe-cvmlp-polsar Caffe complex valued neural network for classification of PolSAR images

 **This is a modified version of [Caffe](https://github.com/BVLC/caffe) used to achive goals set for master thesis work <!--[architecture](link)** -->